Corporate Governance

 Statutory Bodies of the Company

 Bertelsmann’s legal form is that of a Kommanditgesellschaft auf Aktien (KGaA) (partnership limited by shares).
 The statutory bodies of the KGaA are the General Meeting, the Supervisory Board and the general partner.
 The general partner serves as the management and representative body of the KGaA.
 In the case of Bertelsmann, this is Bertelsmann Management SE, a European stock corporation (Societas Europaea), represented by its Executive Board.
 Bertelsmann SE & Co.
 KGaA and Bertelsmann Management SE each have their own Supervisory Boards.
 The members of the Executive Board of Bertelsmann Management SE are appointed and monitored by the Supervisory Board of Bertelsmann Management SE (dual leadership structure).
 The Supervisory Board of Bertelsmann SE & Co.
 KGaA supervises the management of the business by Bertelsmann Management SE.
 The duties and responsibilities of the individual bodies are clearly defined in each case and are strictly separated from each other.
 Simultaneous membership in the Executive Board of Bertelsmann Management SE and the Supervisory Board of Bertelsmann Management SE and of Bertelsmann SE & Co.
 KGaA, respectively, is not permitted.
-The Bertelsmann boards are obliged to secure the continuity and independence of the company and to enhance the enterprise value in the long term through responsible and sustainable corporate management.
+The Bertelsmann boards are obliged to secure the continuity and independence of the Group and to enhance the enterprise value in the long term through responsible and sustainable corporate management.

 Closed Group of Shareholders